zarf-dev/zarf/packages/big-bang-core/README.md

 # Start the VM.
 You'll be dropped into a shell in the VM as the Root user
 make vm-init
 ```

-> NOTE:
->
-> All subsequent commands should be happening INSIDE the Vagrant VM

 ### Initialize Zarf